crim-ca/weaver/docs/source/processes.rst

 Job Inputs
 ^^^^^^^^^^^^^^^^^^^^

-In order to better understand the parameters that where submitted during :term:`Job` creation, the |inputs-req|_ can be employed.
+In order to better understand the parameters that were submitted during :term:`Job` creation, the |inputs-req|_ can be employed.
 This will return both the data and reference ``inputs`` that were submitted, as well as the *requested* ``outputs`` to retrieve any relevant ``transmissionMode``, ``format``, etc. parameters that where specified during submission of the :ref:`proc_exec_body`.